A Novel Framework for Online Supervised Learning with Feature Selection: Methods

-In this section, we propose several running averages-based online algorithms.
-First, we design online least squares based on running averages, which can be used for feature selection by thresholding.
-We also propose the online feature selection with annealing (OFSA) to solve the constrained least squares problem.
-Then we consider some regularization models, such as Lasso, Elastic Net, and Minimax Concave Penalty.
-To simplify notation, we denote OLS to represent online least squares, OLSth for online least squares with thresholding, OLasso for online Lasso, OElnet for online elastic net, and OMCP for online minimax concave penalty.
+Several running averages-based online learning methods are proposed in this section.
+These proposed online methods can address the low-dimensional and high-dimensional settings.
+The applications of the proposed methods in the low-dimensional setting are mainly discussed, even though some of them can also address the high-dimensional cases.
+The first is the online version of the ordinary least squares method.
+Then, the online least squares with thresholding method is proposed, which can select the important features.
+Finally, online versions of many feature selection methods, including Feature Selection with Annealing (FSA), Lasso, Elastic Net, and Minimax Concave Penalty (MCP) are introduced.
+To simplify the notations, denote online least squares by OLS, OLSth for OLS with thresholding, OFSA for online FSA, OLasso for online Lasso, OElnet for online Elastic Net, and OMCP for online MCP.